The First 9½ Weeks

 The First 9 1/2 Weeks is a 1998 American erotic romantic drama film written and directed by Alex Wright and starring Paul Mercurio, Clara Bellar and Malcolm McDowell.
 It is a prequel to the films 9 1/2 Weeks and Love in Paris.

 Plot

-A banker goes to Louisiana to land a deal with an eccentric billionaire but instead gets involved with the millionaire's wife, Mardi Gras, and a sinister cult.
+A banker, Matt Wade, goes to Louisiana to land a deal with eccentric billionaire Francois Dubois but instead gets involved with the billionaire's wife, Emily, Mardi Gras, and a sinister cult.